Sector Momentum in Canada: +12.66% Annual Excess vs TSX, the Dataset's Hidden Outlier (2000-2025)

 |---|---|---|---|

--43.75% in 2008.
-When commodity prices crashed alongside global equities, the strategy's Materials and Energy holdings fell hard.
+-39.56% in 2008.
+When commodity prices crashed alongside global equities, the strategy's Materials and Energy holdings fell hard, worse than the TSX Composite itself.
 This is the honest cost of the commodity momentum approach.
-The strategy didn't anticipate the collapse.
-The recovery in 2009 and 2010 was equally sharp, adding back the losses and then some.
+The recovery in 2009 and 2010 added back the losses and then some, with 2010 delivering an exceptional +46.60% spread over the index.

 2014: Oil price collapse